Lyneham Primary School

 • Specialist advice from our Educational Psychologist.

-• Specialist advice from colleagues at CAMHS.
+• Specialist advice from colleagues at CAMHS (subject to referral acceptance).

 • Trained ELSAs (non-class based) providing pastoral support 1:1 and group sessions.